Hiddensee: Stone Age to the end of the 17th century

-The first settlement of the island took place in the Middle and New Stone Age.
-After the Germanic population had left the southern Baltic region in the 6th century AD, the Rani (a Slavic tribe) took possession of the island.
-In 1168, King Valdemar I of Denmark defeated the Rani, conquered the fortress of Jaromarsburg on Arkona, brought them under Danish feudal dependency and introduced Christianity.
-Hiddensee was therefore under Danish rule.
-On 13 April 1296, the Hiddensee "as the salt seas flows around it" was presented by the Prince of Rügen, Vitslav II to Neuenkamp Abbey.
-Here a Cistercian abbey was founded, called Nikolaikamp ("St. Nicholas' Kamp"), named after St. Nicholas, the patron saint of sailors.
-In fact, the monastery was called Hiddensee Abbey (Kloster Hiddensee) for the entire time of its existence.
-Concurrent with the construction of the monastery, from 1302 to 1306, the Gellen church was built in the south of the island, a small beacon, the Luchte, and the first harbour.
-The foundations of these buildings are located west of the Gellen today in the Baltic Sea.
+The first settlements on the island took place in the middle and younger Stone Age.
+After a large part of the Germanic population had left the southern Baltic region in the 6th century AD, the Rani (Slavs) took possession of the island.
+The Hiddensee treasure, as well as the name of the islet, testify that the area was then in the sphere of influence of the Vikings in the 9th/10th century.
+In 1168 the Rans were defeated by King Waldemar I of Denmark by conquering the fortress Jaromarsburg at Cape Arkona on Rügen, Christianized and brought under Danish feudal dependence.
+Hiddensee was thus under Danish sovereignty.
+On 13 April 1296 the prince of Rügen, Wizlaw II, donated the island of Hiddensee, "as it was surrounded by the salt sea", to the Neuenkamp Abbey.
+There, a Cistercian abbey named Nikolaikamp was founded, named after St. Nicholas as the patron saint of sailors.
+In fact, the monastery was called Kloster Hiddensee for the entire time of its existence.